-In delivering the mathematics curriculum at St William of York, we follow the White Rose Maths scheme using the maths mastery methodology.
+In delivering the mathematics curriculum at St William of York, we follow the Power Maths scheme using the maths mastery methodology.
 Through fluency, reasoning and problem-solving, this involves using approaches that help pupils to develop a deep and secure knowledge and understanding of mathematics at each stage of their learning so that by the end of each school year, they will have acquired mastery of the mathematical concepts that they have been taught.
 Building on children’s knowledge by introducing abstract concepts in a concrete (physical objects) way is at the heart of mastery.
 We then move on to pictorial representations, followed by solving maths problems using only number (abstract).
 We firmly believe in the ‘growth mind set’ philosophy and aim high for all children in order for them to be the best mathematician that they can be.

 Teaching Science provides the foundations for our children to understand the world around them and enables them to develop scientific knowledge through the specific disciplines of Biology, Chemistry and Physics.
 Working scientifically is embedded within these disciplines.